Oskarpok/web_laravel_vue/docker/README.md

+# Description
   Docker files with base config for production environment